Example b1

 gparticle

-The gparticle option allows to control the Geant4 particle gun.
-For the complete list of parameters that can be passed to it: gemc help gparticle.
+The gparticle option controls the Geant4 particle gun.
+For the complete list of parameters: gemc help gparticle.

-For example, to define a particle gun with one electron along z plus 1 proton at theta=30,phi=90 degrees, use
+For example, to define a particle gun with one electron along z plus one proton at θ = 30° and φ = 90°:

 • Command line: